SKHS-Games-2018/Playtest/index.md

   * [First game: Matthew Adams](https://adam1354.github.io/FirstGame/index.html) --- I took a game that I played called ever wing and decided to make my own version to it.

   * [Iron Eagles: Jack Stencil]() --- This is a small version of what will be a larger game where the player controlls a spaceship and has to defend against increasing waves of enemies.

+  * [Ghost&Bee: Jackson]() --- This a minature clone of a mario map.
+You play as a ghost with a bee following him.
+"Fallout76"

 ## Variations